-Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is key.
+Whether you’re getting a new air conditioner or wanting to maximize your current one, getting it level is important.

-The compressor needs oil to work properly.
-If your air conditioner isn’t level, its oil could be distributed unevenly.
+The compressor relies on oil to work properly.
+If your air conditioner isn’t level, its oil could be distributed unequally.

-This can create:
+This can cause:

-- Compressor damage due to grinding parts.
+- Compressor damage because of grinding parts.

-- More expensive utility bills due to less efficient cooling.
+- Higher energy bills due to less efficient cooling.

 The compressor is one of the most expensive components to replace on your air conditioner.
-If it stops working, you’re better off doing air conditioning installation due to this part’s cost.
+If it goes out, you’re better off doing air conditioning installation because of this part’s cost.

-Water naturally occurs during the cooling process.
-Your air conditioner gets rid of moisture from the air as it cools your house.
-This moisture flows into a pan and then out through a line.
+Water is a natural byproduct of the cooling process.
+Your air conditioner removes moisture from the air as it cools your home.
+This moisture flows into a pan and then out via a line.

-If your air conditioner isn’t level, water might end up pooling in the pan instead of flowing away.
+If your air conditioner isn’t level, water might end up pooling in the pan instead of draining away.
 This can lead to:

-- Water pooling around the air conditioner.
+- Water accumulating near the air conditioner.